Asperger's Syndrome

 F.O.C.U.S.
 Program

-This program is currently suspended due to the pandemic.
-8 week program.
 This group therapy program is designed for children ages 7 to 17 with behavioral issues, including but not limited to ADHD.
 The weekly sessions teach innovative techniques to assist children with managing feelings, developing organization skills, maximizing their concentration abilities and socialization skills.

 Teen Sleep Group